-We stereotype leaders as being loud and boisterous (I’m guilty of this too).
-We value those leaders who can get up in front of a crowd of hundreds of people and broadcast to thousands more.
+Many people stereotype leaders as being loud and boisterous (I can be guilty of this).
+Some value those leaders who can get up in front of a crowd of hundreds of people and broadcast to thousands more.
 Reflecting on my own life, whether this be professionally, community work, or sports clubs I feel that I haven’t valued the effectiveness of softly spoken leaders as much as I should.
 All organisations need a combination of leaders from both categories and in between (it’s a spectrum).
 Below is my reasoning on the importance and effectiveness of softly spoken leaders based on those softly spoken leaders that I’ve had the privilege to work with.

 Silence is an Opportunity for Reflection and Introspection

 Softly spoken leaders don’t see silence as weakness but rather as an opportunity to allow others the space for introspection.
 They understand that the people they work with have many things happening in their lives: kids, relationships, personal issues, and career problems.
 This space allows examination of current situations and helps focus on the problems that are the most pressing without diverting too much energy or being anxious about other things.
 That is, softly spoken leaders allow the people they work with to see the big picture and address the most important issues they’re experiencing now.

 Softly spoken leaders are able to provide a clear message by being thoughtful and economical with their words.
 They are able to convey a clear message by cutting away unneeded tangents, rants, or viewpoints.
 People who work with softly spoken leaders will find communication coming from them clearer and noise-free.